dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 ]);
 ```

-Let's call those methods and pass the data as well as the page number and post limit into the template:
+Let's change it to call those methods and pass the data as well as the page number and post limit into the template:

 ```php
 return $this->render('AppBundle:Blog:entries.html.twig', [